borispulyer/tiny-node-api/README.md

 - Outside of `SERVER_PATH_PUBLIC` → **403 Forbidden** (file access error).
 - Re-including the same file (even from different locations) → **500 Syntax error in file**.
 - I/O error during include (file not found) → **404 File not found**.
-- Unsupported or unparsable include target → the directive remains unchanged (no fatal error).
+- Unsupported or unparsable include target → **500 Syntax error in file**.

 ## Formatters

 Formatters run at the end of the pipeline before sending the file to the client.
 They convert the JavaScript object to the request output format.
-For a detailed explanation on howto select the desired format see [URL structure and format selection](#3-url-structure-and-format-selection)
+For a detailed explanation on how to select the desired format see [URL structure and format selection](#3-url-structure-and-format-selection)

 ```
 Parser → Modifier → Endpoint Filters (optional) → Formatter